 So, while TikTok may be the instigator of the short-form video trend, it is by no means the only place people look to watch video media.

-Even if the TikTok ban puts an end to state tourism marketing on TikTok, innovations like Google Web Stories and YouTube Shorts videos will continue to play a role in connecting and inspiring travelers online.
+Even if the TikTok ban puts an end to state tourism marketing on TikTok, innovations like Instagram Reels and YouTube Shorts will continue to play a role in connecting and inspiring travelers online.